Children in entertainment

 We may refuse to issue a licence if the performance is believed to be detrimental to the health, care and/or education of the child (1968 Act Section 39(6)).
 We may require additional information from the applicant before a licence is issued, and in some cases may also revoke previously issued licences (licences which are currently running) if there are concerns about the welfare of the particular child named in the application.

 Children must be in the care of either their parent (the child’s legal guardian) or an approved chaperone at all times.
-Note: grandparents, uncles, childminders etc are NOT legal guardians (unless they are recognised as such by the courts) and, therefore, need to be approved in order to be the chaperone.
-Parents, unless they are approved chaperones, cannot be responsible for children other than their own.
+Note: grandparents, uncles, childminders etc are NOT legal guardians (unless they're recognised as such by the courts) and, therefore, need to be approved in order to be the chaperone.
+Parents, unless they're approved chaperones, can't be responsible for children other than their own.
 The chaperone licence cost is £25.
 To apply to be a chaperone, please complete the appropriate form.
 Take a look at our chaperone information leaflet for guidance.

 Inspections – powers of entry

-An authorised officer of the local authority or police officer may, under a magistrate’s warrant, enter any place where there is reasonable cause to believe that employment is taking place or a person is believed to be taking part in a performance or being trained for dangerous performances contrary to the provisions of the act, and make enquiries about that person.
+An authorised officer of the local authority or police officer may, under a magistrate’s warrant, enter any place where there's reasonable cause to believe that employment is taking place, or a person is believed to be taking part in a performance or being trained for dangerous performances contrary to the provisions of the act, and make enquiries about that person.

 An authorised officer of the local authority or a police officer may also –